Gavin-Casey/caseygcss/index.md

 <body>

 <h2>CSS</h2>
 <p>My ‘inspiration’ painting is Frank Stella’s “<a href="https://www.caviar20.com/products/frank-stella-conspiracy-lithograph-1971">Conspiracy</a>” Lithograph.
 The viewer is seeing a series of concentric black squares on a beige background, with small lines of beige in between each square.
-The background is much more extensive than the squares, which are situated in the bottom right corner, leaving a vast amount of the painting being just pure beige.
+The background is much more extensive than the squares, which are situated in the bottom left corner, leaving a vast amount of the painting being just pure beige.
 </p>
 <a href="https://gavin-casey.github.io/index.html/">Index</a>
 <div class="rectangle"></div>